Events & webhooks

 Events allow your system to know when something occurs within Seismic.
 When an event such as a LiveSend summary occurs, Seismic will send an HTTPS request to your application with a payload describing the event that occurred.
 You can use this information to make informed decisions like triggering a secondary action.

-To utilize webhooks, we'll first need to create an event subscription.
+To utilize webhooks, we'll first need to enable events in your app.

 {